 You should register if you:

-• If you have been convicted of a felony, register only after the restoration of your civil rights.
+If you have been convicted of a felony, register only after the restoration of your civil rights.
+If you are already registered to vote, you should promptly re-register if you:

-• Move within Saline County
+Saline County Clerk